Ruan-pysoft/ministdlib/features.md

 **Provided by**: `<ministd_io.h>`
 **Provided by**: `<ministd_fmt.h>`

+Interfaces to the standard input, output, and error streams.

+All of them are `LockedFile`s, in order to allow concurrent access.

+Additionally, `stdin` and `stdout` are buffered, with `stdin` being "tied" to `stdout`: before a `read` is performed on `stdin`,
+`stdout` is first flushed.

 #### Higher-level output – `fputs`, `fputc`, `puts`, `putc`

 **Provided by**: `<ministd_io.h>`

+`fputs` takes a null-terminated string as an argument, which it will then write to the file in a loop until the whole string has been written, returning the length of the string.
+This allows the user to not worry about partial writes or determining the length of a buffer themselves.

+`fputc` tries to write a single character to the file, returning the written character.

+Both `fputs` and `fputc` errors with `ERR_IO` when a call to `write` results in zero bytes written.

+`puts` takes a null-terminated string but no file, using `fputs` to write the string to `stdout`, before writing a newline to `stdout`.

+`putc` is a thin wrapper over `fputs(c, stdout, err_out)`.

 #### Higher-level input – `fgets`, `fgetc`, `fgetline`, `gets`, `getc`, `getline`

 **Provided by**: `<ministd_io.h>`

+`gets`, `getc`, and `getline` are thin wrappers over `fgets`, `fgetc`, and `fgetline` respectively passing `stdin` as the file argument.

+`fgets` tries to read a space-delimited word from the input file, where a "space" is defined as a byte that is less than or equal to the space character.
+If a word is read such that the next character is a space or EOF, then `true` is returned, otherwise `false`.

+`fgetc` tries to read a single character from the file, returning it upon success (cast to an `int`) or `-1` on failure.

+`fgetline` tries to read a line into the provided buffer, returning `true` if it read up to a newline and `false` if it read up to EOF.

 ### Basic file types